 Your son has a claim.
 If he is over 18 he gets the lawyer.
 If under 18 you should contact a member of the Indiana Trial Lawyers Assn for the area where it happened--they give free consultations.
 There may be a claim for uninsured motorist benefits, there may be other claims.

 have a case?
 We have doubts of the actions but it's going on 3 years.
 Our family had attempted to speak to the detectives involved but they were determined their findings were correct.
 The husband was told by the counselor they were both seeing to remove his father from the home.
-He refused due to...
+He refused...
 Read more »

 Talk to a local injury lawyer asap because there are deadlines for making legal claims.